Grigory Potemkin: Commander-in-Chief

 Potemkin argued with Suvorov and Catherine herself, who were both anxious to assault Ochakov, which the Turks twice managed to supply by sea.
 Finally, on 6 December, the assault began and four hours later the city was taken, a coup for Potemkin.
 Nearly ten thousand Turks had been killed at a cost of (only) two-and-a-half thousand Russians.
 Catherine wrote that "you [Potemkin] have shut the mouths of everyone... [and can now] show magnanimity to your blind and empty-headed critics".

 Potemkin then visited the naval yard at Vitovka, founded Nikolayev, and traveled on to St. Petersburg, arriving in February 1789.
 In May he left once more for the front, having agreed on contingency plans with Catherine should Russia be forced into war with either Prussia or the upstart Poland, which had recently successfully demanded the withdrawal of Russian troops from its territory.
 (Catherine herself was just about to change favorites for the final time, replacing Dmitriev-Mamonov with Platon Zubov.)
 Back on the Turkish front, Potemkin advanced towards the fortress of Bender on the Dniester river.

-The summer and autumn of 1789 saw numerous victories against the Turks, including the Battle of Focşani in July; in early September, the Battle of Rymnik and the capture of both Kaushany and Hadjibey (modern day Odessa); and finally the surrender of the Turkish fortress at Akkerman in late September.
+The summer and autumn of 1789 saw numerous victories against the Turks, including the Battle of Focşani in July; in early September, the Battle of Rymnik and the capture of both Kaushany and Hadjibey (modern-day Odesa); and finally the surrender of the Turkish fortress at Akkerman in late September.
 The massive fortress at Bender surrendered in November without a fight.
 Potemkin opened up a lavish court at Iași, the capital of Moldavia, to "winter like a sultan, revel in his mistresses, build his towns, create his regiments—and negotiate peace with [the Turks]... he was emperor of all he surveyed".
 Potemkin even established a newspaper, Le Courrier de Moldavie.
 His preferred lover at the time—though he had others—was Praskovia Potemkina, an affair which continued into 1790.
 Potemkin renamed two ships in her honor.
 As part of the diplomatic machinations, Potemkin was given the new title of "Grand Hetman of the Black Sea and Yekaterinoslav Cossack Hosts" and in March he assumed personal control of the Black Sea fleet as Grand Admiral.